Seka Aleksić: Early life

-Svetlana Aleksić was born on 23 April 1981 in Zvornik, SFR Yugoslavia to a Bosnian Serb father Milorad Aleksić and Bosniak mother Ibrima.
+Svetlana Aleksić was born on 23 April 1981 in Zvornik, SFR Yugoslavia to a Bosnian Serb father Milorad Aleksić (1947–2017) and Bosniak mother Ibrima Ramić.
 Her parents divorced when she was seven years old.
 She stated that during her childhood, she witnessed her father being violent towards her mother.

-During the Bosnian War, Aleksić fled to Serbia with her mother and older brother.
+During the Bosnian War, Aleksić fled to Serbia with her mother and older brother Nedžad Ramić.
 They had initially lived in Banja Koviljača before eventually settling down in the village of Lipolist near Šabac a year later.

 Career

 Due to her family's financial struggles, Aleksić became a working singer early in her life.
 At the age of 19, she moved to Switzerland where she started performing with a band.
 Seka rose to prominence in 2002 by winning at the folk music festival Moravski biseri in Ćuprija with the song "Idealno tvoja".
 It was followed with the release of her debut album of the same name under Grand Production.
 Her subsequent albums Balkan (2003) and Dođi i uzmi me (2005) spawned regional hits such as "Crno i zlatno", "Sviđa mi se tvoja devojka" and "Svi tvoji milioni".
 Aleksić made her on-screen debut starring in the 2006 comedy film We Are Not Angels 3: Rock & Roll Strike Back, directed by Petar Pašić.
 Her third album Kraljica was released in November 2007.
 Selling in 300,000 copies, it became that year's best-selling album by a Serbian artist.
 Kraljica produced popular songs like "Aspirin" and "Poslednji let".

 While promoting her fifth release, titled Slučajni partneri (2009), Aleksić announced her first solo concert in the Belgrade Arena.
 It was held on 24 October 2010 to 15,000 people.
-In 2010, she also appeared on her own reality competition show, called Moja desna ruka, which aired on TV Prva documenting the search for her new personal assistant.
+In 2010, she also appeared on her own reality competition show, called Moja desna ruka, which aired on TV Prva documenting the search for her new personal assistant, similarly to Donald Trump's The Apprentice (2004–2017) and Paris Hilton's My New BFF (2008–2009).
 Following the release of Lom in April 2012, she embarked on a tour across Europe and the United States.
 Aleksić provided the voiceover for the character Vexy in the Serbian adaptation of The Smurfs 2 (2013).
 She posed for the cover of the May 2014 issue of the Serbian Playboy magazine.
 In May 2015, Aleksić released Lek za spavanje through City Records, featuring hits such as the title song, "Crveni ruž" and "Ti se hrani mojim bolom".
 Her eighth album "Koma" was subsequently released in April 2017.
 It included hit songs like "Evo" and "Ti i ja smo par".
 Koma was followed with her second concert in the Belgrade Arena on 14 April 2018.

 In May 2022, Aleksić released album Bioskop.
 She announced her tenth studio album, titled Disco Seka, with its lead single "Priđi ako smeš" in December 2022.
 During the 2023 Folk Music Assembly, Aleksić was declared the National Music Artist of Serbia.